vireakouk/network-observability-stack/README.md

 I want a quick way to spin up all network observability stack to monitor and document my networking labs with one command.

 ## Stack
-In order to monitor my lab, I need the following tools:
+In order to document and monitor my lab, I need the following tools:

 | App           | Version | Description                                                 |
 | ------------- | ------- | ----------------------------------------------------------- |